-Transfusion medicine has been struggling for decades with the limitations of difficult blood storage.
-The blood must be kept cold, has a half-life of 42 days and is then no longer usable, and once taken out of the refrigerator it can only be used for the next 4 hours: a real nightmare for rescuers around the world. world, and causes a constant need that constantly requires donors.
+Transfusion medicine has been struggling for decades with the limitations represented by the difficult storage of blood.
+The blood must be kept cold, has a half-life of 42 days and then is no longer usable, and once taken out of the refrigerator it can only be used during the next 4 hours: a real nightmare for rescuers throughout the world. world, and causes a constant need that constantly requires donors.
 At the University of Saint Louis, Missouri, researchers are turning a sci-fi scenario into reality: powdered blood.

 The ongoing project has produced an artificial blood surrogate, called ErythroMer: this is an embryonic result that has nevertheless achieved significant results in tests on mice.
 Studies have shown that ErythroMer it is able to properly release oxygen into tissues just like normal blood, and doctors have been able to "revive" rats in shock that had lost 40% of their blood.